Yan-Oliveira/doc-fao/content/service-responsible.rst

    - Ticket allocation is faster and more efficient.
    - Assignment to outsourced first-level support is seamless.

-Available in Service Package
-   TITANIUM

 Target Groups
    - Large companies
    - Companies with a high volume of tickets
    - Companies with many employees
    - Service-oriented workgroups
    - Companies with outsourced first-level support

+Available in Service Package
+   - TITANIUM

+Package Name in OTRS Package Manager
+   - OTRSServiceResponsible

 ..
 Original content: https://otrs.com/otrs-feature/service-responsible/